 "Basically the cafe is open and the customers are arriving," Skomal said.
 "Ten or fifteen years ago, you might have had three to four sightings of white sharks off the coast of Massachusetts a year.
 Now we're getting well over 30 or 40."

 The researchers are reluctant to draw quick conclusions about great white behavior based on the few East Coast great whites OCEARCH is tracking.

-Some, like Mary Lee, have stayed relatively close to the shore, to the delight and alarm of Twitter followers.
+Some, like Mary Lee, have stayed relatively close to the shore.
+That's to the delight and alarm of Twitter followers.
 Others have ventured far into the Atlantic.

 Shark fans say they've found the tongue-in-cheek tweets fun and informative.
 Many hope the attention helps overcome fears and misconceptions about the powerful but endangered creatures.

 "People need to think about them not so much as a predator and something to be feared, but more as something that needs to be protected," said Teri Drake-Floyd.
-She is an Athens, Georgia resident who recently started following @MaryLeeShark.
+She is an Athens, Georgia resident.
+She recently started following @MaryLeeShark.
 "The ocean is their home, not ours.
 And so it's kind of our responsibility to look out for them."